Macarious-GK/DevSecOps_Self_Intern/helm-chart/helm.md

 app: webapp-color
 ```
 #### Templates "_helpers.tpl"
-- when we use some values across many resoruce repetedly we can templates in helpers to reduce redendency
+- when we use some values across many resource repeatedly we can templates in helpers to reduce redundancy
 ```yaml
 # define in _helpers.tpl
 {{- define "labels" }}